An overnight flight from the UK to Johannesburg means you can make the most of your time spent in Africa.

 Today you’ll explore Namibia's finest wilderness on foot or by 4x4.
 In this sparsely vegetated region, wildlife isn't dense, but rare desert elephant do roam near the camp.
 You may also spot gemsbok (oryx), springbok, ostrich and other hardy creatures.
 Rare succulent plants manage to eke out an existence too: unbelievably individual Welwitschia plants can survive for over 2,000 years.

 Etosha National Park is a seemingly endless expanse of sand, surrounded by plains and lush woodland.
 The wildlife regularly congregates at the sparse waterholes, which is exactly why you’re here.
-Upon arrival, you’ll settle into your deluxe chalet at Ongava Lodge, set within the award-winning Ongava private reserve.
+Upon arrival, you’ll settle into your private suite at Little Ongava, set within the award-winning Ongava private reserve.

 Ongava is home to plentiful wildlife including lion, leopard and rhinoceros.
 Keep your camera and binoculars to hand for two days of game drives in a park where 114 species of mammal and 340 species of bird thrive.
 You’re in for a good chance of spotting elephant, giraffe and antelope lurching through the plains and the rare black rhinoceros can be spotted on occasion.
 By night, a floodlit waterhole offers the best way to spot the nocturnal creatures stopping by for a well-earned drink.